swiftmade/blogdown/readme.md

 )
 ```

-In your view file just display your rendered HTML unesacped:
+In your view file just display your rendered HTML unescaped:

 ```php
 {!! $blog->html !!}